Suwayomi/Suwayomi-Server/README.md

 #### Running pre-built jar packages
 Download the latest (or a working more stable older) release from [the repo branch](https://github.com/AriaMoradi/Tachidesk/tree/repo) or obtain it from [the releases section](https://github.com/AriaMoradi/Tachidesk/releases).

-Double click on the jar file or run `java -jar tachidesk-latest.jar` or `java -jar tachidesk-r0xxx.jar`
+Double click on the jar file or run `java -jar Tachidesk-latest.jar` or `java -jar Tachidesk-vX.Y.Z-rxxx.jar`

 The server will be running on `http://localhost:4567` open this url in your browser.